 What is the Perceived Stress Scale (PSS)?

-The Perceived Stress Scale (PSS) is a commonly used psychological instrument for measuring the perception of stress.
+The Perceived Stress Scale (PSS) is a commonly used psychological instrument for measuring stress perception.
 It assesses the degree to which situations in one’s life are appraised as stressful.
-This scale includes direct queries about current levels of experienced stress comprised of a series of questions, with the outcomes providing an overall score indicative of your perceived stress level.
+This scale includes direct queries about current levels of experienced stress comprised of a series of questions, with the outcomes providing an overall score indicative of one’s perceived stress level.